BBC Radio 2 Timeline 1967-2006

 first series of When Housewives had The Choice by Russell Davies, and featured Maureen Lipman and Julie Covington.

-Night Owls started, presented by Dave Gelly
+Night Owls started, presented by Dave Gell

 Beat The Record now presented by Keith Fordyce